Furweather History, Family Crest & Coats of Arms

 "A fanciful story is told of the origin of the name of the Fairweathers of Angus.
 This sept, it is said, was a branch of the old tribe of Morrey.
 The name is said, according to private family tradition, to be derived from three brothers' of the ancient Murrevians, who being forced to leave the north, assumed the name, in order to perpetuate the remembrance of their northern descent."

-Important Dates for the Furweather family
+Early History of the Furweather family

 This web page shows only a small excerpt of our Furweather research.
 Another 283 words (20 lines of text) covering the years 1274, 1350, 1547, 1583, 1609, 1477, 1600 and 1664 are included under the topic Early Furweather History in all our PDF Extended History products and printed products wherever possible.